davideincaini/ETF_Tracker/README.md

-# Antigravity — ETF Portfolio & Smart PAC Manager
+#  ETF Portfolio & Smart PAC Manager

 A React PWA for tracking an ETF portfolio on Borsa Italiana and computing monthly rebalancing orders via a greedy buy-only algorithm.
 Built for personal use, deployed in production.